13steinj/RedditBots/ChangeFlairBot/README.md

 # Change Flair Bot
 A bot to change all link flairs from an old flair to a new flair in a subreddit.
+Edited from /u/SmBe19, assistance from /u/GoldenSights